chhuang-one/sqxclib/doc/schema-builder-static.md

 * To rename a column, set field 'old_name' as current column name and 'name' as new column name.
 * To delete a column, set field 'old_name' as current column name and 'name' as NULL.
-* To change a column properties, add SQB_CHANGE to field 'bit_field'.
+* To change a column properties, add SQB_CHANGED to field 'bit_field'.

 e.g. use C99 designated initializer to change table and column in schema_v2.
 'columnsChanges' contains records to add, alter, drop, and rename columns.